Sign In

 What is the career path in the art department?

 • Issuing drawings.
-When one of the draftsmen has completed their drawing it's placed in the "drawing book", the drawing is numbered, printed out, and sent to whoever it has been issued to (the construction crew, SFX team or riggers for example).
+When one of the draftsmen has completed their drawing it's placed in the ‘drawing book’, the drawing is numbered, printed out, and sent to whoever it has been issued to (the construction crew, SFX team or riggers for example).

-• Keeping the office supplies in order and reporting when you are low on any materials such as foam core (model making material), glue, spray paint, tape, etc. The set builders will have a list that will go straight to the coordinator or the buyer.
+• Keeping the office supplies in order and reporting when you are low on any materials such as foam core (model making material), glue, spray paint, tape, etc. The set builders will have their list that will go straight to the coordinator or the buyer.

 Research

-When you go to an interview, coordinators and senior members of the team are going to want to know you are proactively furthering your development and technique.
-Highlight the skills you have, provide evidence of work you have created in your own time and make it clear you’re willing to learn from your position.
+When you go to an interview coordinators and senior members of the team are going to want to know you are proactively furthering your development and technique.
+Highlight the skills you have, provided evidence of work you have created in your own time and make it clear you’re willing to learn from your traineeship.
+Alongside researching architecture, structure and being prolific on CAD there is a host of blogs, books and internet resources available to gain further insight into the work of the Art Department, and although nothing is going to beat practical application they will give you a feel for life on set.

 Websites: